avikuuuu/frontend_AmazonClone/README.md

 ## Usage

 Open the `index.html` file in a web browser to view the Amazon clone frontend.
 Adjustments and enhancements can be made in the HTML and CSS files to further customize the clone.

+## Deployment

+The Amazon Clone Frontend is deployed and accessible through the following link: [Amazon Clone Frontend](https://frontend-amazon-clone.vercel.app/)